 Make sure your object is not far from the light source

 The light source of indoor photography is mainly the window.
-For better result, make sure your subject is not too far away from the window or whatsoever light source that is available in the room.
-In a few occasion, it could be the door.
+For better results, make sure your subject is not too far away from the window or whatsoever light source that is available in the room.
+On a few occasions, it could be the door.